Ent Schema

 Unique fields

 Similar to an indexed field, you can declare that a field must be unique in the table.
-This comes at a cost: On every write to the backing a table, it must be checked for an existing document with the same field value.
+This comes at a cost: On every write to the backing table, it must be checked for an existing document with the same field value.
 Every unique field is also an indexed field (as the index is used for an efficient lookup).

 users: defineEnt({}).field("email", v.string(), { unique: true }),